kiriti-badam/Sports-event-summarization/README.md

 Sports-event-summerization
 ==========================

-Summarizing sport events based on the tweets.
+Summarizing football match using the tweets by the crowd for that particular match.